TomokaReina/Rina-chan3/README.md

 # Rina-chan3
-discord music bot made for practice and fun
+discord music bot made using JavaScript for practice and fun